itsmhyles/basic-python-projects/README.md

 ## Project Structure

 Each Python file is an independent project that can be run separately.
-No additional dependencies are required unless specified in the individual project files[4].
+No additional dependencies are required unless specified in the individual project files.

 ## Contributing